jfy133/eager1-tips-and-tricks/docs/output_interpretation.md

 **Cluster Factor** The number of times a read has been sequenced ___on average___ in a library.
 This is calculated by taking the ratio of `# mapped reads prior RMDup` to `Mapped Reads after RMDup`, and can be used as an estimate of library complexity.
 Cluster factors below `2` indicate the library is not yet sequenced to exhaustion.
 Cluster factors above `2` indicate most of the unique reads in a library have already been sequenced, so further sequencing will come at diminishing returns.
 Often, beyond cluster factors of `6` further sequencing is ill-advised.
 It should be noted that a high cluster factor in screening phase does not necessarily mean bad preservation, as it could be caused by a low-quality library (e.g. an over-amplified library).
 Data from: ReportTable.

-**Mean Coverage** The average coverage across the genome.
+**Mean Coverage** The average fold coverage across the genome.
+I.e. the number of reads covering each position on the genome on average.
 Data from: QualiMap.

 **std. dev.
 Coverage** The standard deviation in coverage across the genome.
 Small standard deviations in coverage means that reads are distributed more uniformly across the genome, while a high value points to uneven distribution of reads across the genome.
 Data from: QualiMap.